Areas of Practice

 Mr. Coffin’s legal career has given him a rich mix of experience in both private and government sectors.
-He rejoined the firm in 2007, after serving as Counsel to Vice President Cheney in the Office of the Vice President of the United States.
-There, he served as the chief legal adviser to the Vice President, handling the full range of legal issues affecting Vice Presidency and the Office of the Vice President (OVP).
-Mr. Coffin provided legal advice to the Vice President and his staff on constitutional, regulatory, national security and related policy issues, coordinated OVP's response to congressional investigations and litigation, and represented OVP in the inter–agency process with respect to federal regulations and legislation.
+He rejoined the firm in 2008, after serving as Counsel to Vice President Cheney in the Office of the Vice President.
+There, he provided legal advice to the Vice President and his staff on constitutional, regulatory, national security and related policy issues, coordinated OVP's response to congressional investigations and litigation, and represented OVP in the inter–agency process with respect to federal regulations and legislation.

 Previously, Mr. Coffin served as Deputy Assistant Attorney General in the US Justice Department’s Civil Division.
-There, he was responsible for overseeing and coordinating trial litigation on behalf of the federal government for constitutional challenges to federal statutes, statutory and constitutional challenges to agency programs, defense of national security and anti–terrorism programs, and employment litigation on behalf of federal agencies.
+He was responsible for overseeing and coordinating trial litigation on behalf of the federal government for constitutional challenges to federal statutes, statutory and constitutional challenges to agency programs, and defense of national security and anti–terrorism programs.
 He personally argued numerous significant litigation matters for the federal government in both trial courts and courts of appeals, including constitutional challenges to Presidential action, disputes over access to government information, and an intervention by the federal government into a major labor–management dispute.